JiahaoZhang-Public/Penetrative-AI-discovery/Task Description/Find potential Dataset.md

 ### [S5 - A Labeled Anomaly Detection Dataset](https://webscope.sandbox.yahoo.com/catalog.php?datatype=s&did=70)
 #### Description
 This dataset is partly synthetic (simulated) and partly based on real traffic to Yahoo services.
 It includes timestamps, characters, and anomaly labels (1 for positive).
 The real part of the dataset consists of time series data for various Yahoo services metrics.

+1. A1Benchmark/real_(int).csv
+2. A2Benchmark/synthetic_(int).csv
+3. A3Benchmark/A3Benchmark-TS(int).csv
+4. A4Benchmark/A4Benchmark-TS(int).csv

+A1Benchmark is based on the real production traffic to some of the Yahoo! properties.
+The other 3 benchmarks are based on synthetic time-series.
+A2 and A3 Benchmarks include outliers, while the A4Benchmark includes change-point anomalies.
+The bechmarks based on real-data have property and geos removed.
+Fields in each data file are delimited with (",") characters.

+The fields are:

+    0 timestamp(with incresement of 1,represents 1 hour)
+    1 value
+    2 is_anomaly(boolean)
+The is_anomaly field is a boolean indicating if the current value at a given timestamp is considered an anomaly.

+Snippet:
+   1,83,0
+   2,605,0
+   3,181,0
+   4,37,0
+   5,45,1

+#### Problem:
+The information in the A1Benchmark may be meaningless（since we do not know the physical meaning of the specific value） to LLMs and may be not useful to test the general literacy for LLMs.

 ## 3.4.
 [Credit Card Fraud Detection Dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)
 ### 3.4.1 Description